cmdenault/SeattleWeather/README.md

       ~ created new dataframes and graphs with the clean data related to the sub-questions <br>
       ~ come to a conclusion with all of the graphs made <br>

+## License
+   <br> Permitted to use, copy, modify, merge publish, distribute copies of the software.

 <br> <br> <br> <br> <br>